Perspective | Five myths about Black history

 Black Power was a departure from the civil rights movement.

 One of the most lasting myths of the 1960s and 1970s is that the Black Power movement was a break with the civil rights movement.
-At John Lewis’s funeral last summer, former president Bill Clinton made subtly disparaging remarks about Black Power activist Stokley Carmichael, suggesting that there was a moment when activists “went a little too far towards Stokley.”
+At John Lewis’s funeral last summer, former president Bill Clinton made subtly disparaging remarks about Black Power activist Stokely Carmichael, suggesting that there was a moment when activists “went a little too far towards Stokely.”
 The spirit of that remark aligns with history textbooks, which deemphasize Black Power and instead praise leaders such as Martin Luther King Jr. and Rosa Parks, setting out nonviolent resistance as the ideal form of Black protest.

 Nonviolent resistance during the civil rights era was obviously significant.
 But Black Power was influential in the effort to secure Black political rights and opportunities.
 This wing included a broad coalition of groups that advocated armed self-defense and endorsed Black political autonomy and Black pride, ideas that had ample support in the broader movement.
 Proponents of Black Power were deeply connected to and even sustained the civil rights movement.
 Carmichael, for instance, was a leader of the Student Nonviolent Coordinating Committee, one of the most important civil rights organizations of the period.